 Cobblers pegs is a common backyard, roadside and pasture weed that can reach over a meter in height.
 It is also known as “farmer's friend”, “beggar's tick”, “bur marigold”, “common beggar-ticks”.
 It is a short-lived herbaceous plant that is not overly fussy about soil type or location.

 Recognising cobblers peg weed

-This fast growing weed has square, upright stems with rich green foliage and can grow and flower at any time of year where weather patterns are accommodating.
-Individual flowers are borne on the end of the soft stems and are either yellow or cream in colour and quickly develop into heads of spiky, hooked seeds that have the capacity of sticking to clothing, fur or anything that has the ability of enabling them to become “hooked”.
+This fast-growing weed has square, upright stems with rich green foliage and can grow and flower at any time of year where weather patterns are accommodating.
+Individual flowers are borne on the end of the soft stems and are either yellow or cream in colour and quickly develop into heads of spiky, hooked seeds that have the capacity of sticking to clothing, fur or anything that has the ability to enable them to become “hooked”.
 This plant is only spread by seed.

 How to control cobblers peg in lawns and gardens